 Are you new to SEO?
 You may already have heard about the importance of SEO.

-Want to know what does SEO stand for and other search engine optimization basics?
+Want to know what is SEO and other search engine optimization basics?
 You’re in the right place.

 Table of Contents